Huawei's meteoric rise and the serious problems with the USA

-The scandal now proves that Chinese companies are right when it comes to international cooperation.
-Huawei allegedly tried to copy T-Mobiles' phone testing robot called Tappy, violating a nondisclosure agreement between the two companies.
-A Huawei employee even tried to steal the arm of a Tappy device, according to CNN.
+The scandal now proves that Chinese companies are right to engage in international cooperation.
+Huawei allegedly attempted to copy T-Mobile's Tappy phone testing robot, violating a non-disclosure agreement between the two companies.
+According to CNN, a Huawei employee even tried to steal the arm of a Tappy device.

 The steep rise of Huawei and the serious problems with the USA